A Beginner’s Guide to Film Photography

-Pushing and pulling is done at the lab by adding time and temperature for push and keeping film in the mixture for shorter time for pull.
+Pushing and pulling is done at the lab by adding time and temperature for push and keeping film in the mixture for a shorter time for the pull.
 This service has to be requested, isn’t always available, and typically costs extra.
-Unless you are developing film at home, in which case it will only cost you in time and effort.
+Unless you are developing film at home, in which case it will only cost you time and effort.

 Push processing tends to produce images with higher contrast than “box speed,” an ISO marked on the box the film was sold in.
 Pull processing may yield a reduced contrast.